Basic information

 It covers requesting access for a new company or for a new colleague to join PCS.

 2.1.1.
-How a company become a PCS member?
+How does a company become a PCS member?

 The person in charge of the company should sign the PCS User Agreement to have access to PCS.